 And that's how The Tea Squirrel was born.
 Making a cup of tea is making time for something beautiful, creative and playful.

 Tea ceremonies from around the world fascinate me.
-Tea was introduced to the Western world by the British and the ritual of afternoon tea still holds a special fascination.
+In the Western world, tea was popularized by the British and the ritual of afternoon tea still holds a special fascination.
 When I think of afternoon tea the British way, tiered cake stands and white tablecloths appear in front of my eyes.
 They are full of all sorts of sweet and savory delights served on fine porcelain tableware.
 But that doesn't mean that you need all the above to enjoy afternoon tea.
 You just need your own ritual.

 Shortbread cookies are so buttery and elegant, yet so easy and adaptable.
 You can get creative and flavor this recipe with whatever inspires you!
 Adding finely milled rice flour (I used Jyoshin-ko from Japan) will improve the texture of your cookies, making them deliciously refined.
 I like to pair them with a full bodied tea (black or pu ehr) to counterbalance the richness of the butter.